CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 [^borderregions]: This phrase "usually in Border regions" appeared in the Limited version of _The Wizards_ rules but was taken out and not present in the Unlimited version—Border-holds are not _usually_ in "Border regions" (Border-lands), they are usually in Wilderness.
 However, this statement returned for _The Lidless Eye_ rules in a position within the sentence.
 [^factionmppile]: In _METW_ factions are placed in the play area.
 This rule in _MELE_ states that factions are placed in your marshalling point pile, not the play area.
 In Section 2 of _MELE_ there is a diagram showing that factions are in play, not in the marshalling point pile and section 10 states that factions are played into the play area.
 The _Challenge Deck_ and _The Balrog_ Rules Summary also state that factions are placed into the marshalling point pile.
 However, some of the cards that are played on factions (e.g., Trouble on All Borders, No Escape from my Magic, etc.) specifically state "a faction in play."
 The reason that factions were played into the play area in the first place is that the Designers hoped to make more use out of factions.
 There was an expansion in development called _War Hosts_ which would allow factions to battle across the map.
 However, these mechanics were deemed to be too clunky in a game focusing on small groups of companies traveling the map. _Dark Minions_ was released instead and _War Hosts_ got pushed back until it was abandoned.
 Presumably the abandonment of _War Hosts_ meant that factions could simply go into the MP pile.
 However, the MP pile is out of play and so cards cannot be played on "factions in play."
 This led to rules changes in Section 2.
 Unlike in _METW_ where the MP pile and out-of-play pile are out of play, _MELE_ makes a distinction between "inactive" and "active" play.
 However, "inactive" play is never defined.
 In the end, the same result achieved a different way.
 At least, ICE has never defined any mechanical difference between the _METW_ way of playing factions into the play area and the _MELE_ way of placing the factions into the MP pile besides changing the place were factions end up after being played.
 [^helltalk]: The card named _He'll Talk_ does not exist in the published game.
 Presumably it is a permanent-event that gives marshalling points similar to _News of the Shire_, but it does not require the character to remain tapped as does _Kill All but NOT the Halflings_.
+[^minusbody]: This example states that Frodo has a -1 body for this body check.
+It is usually no different but the rules technically give a +1 modifier to the body check dice roll rather than a -1 modifier to the character's body.
+This would matter if an effect was used in response to the body check that had a maximum.
+For instance, if Frodo's 9 body is reduced to 8 with a -1 modifier (as stated in the example) and then _Miruvor_ is discarded in response to the declaration of the body check for +2 body to a maximum of 10, then the body check dice roll would need to be an 11 to eliminate Frodo.
+But if the body check against the charcter is given +1 (as the rules state) then Frodo would have only +1 to body (10 body_ from _Miruvor_ given the maximum and only a body check dice roll of 10 (+1 for being wounded) would be needed to eliminate Frodo rather than an 11.